viniciuskneves/articles/berlin_en_news.md

 I navigate through all the `<article>` from an specific part of the page and `.map` them.
 There are some specific things like `#hnews`, `.parent()` and `.not()` that are rules I followed to find the articles section.
 This is a sensitive part but it does the job for now.
 The same result could be achieved using other selectors as well.

-The result is the following structre:
+The result is the following structure:

 ```javascript
 [